Demographics of Brooklyn: European Americans

+Historically during the early-to-mid-20th century, areas surrounding Bedford Stuyvesant such as Crown Heights, Ocean Hill, Brownsville, East New York, Bushwick, Flatbush, East Flatbush, and Canarsie were once mainly populated by European Americans with many being Italian and Jewish enclaves though with some Irish and German enclaves.
+Even Bedford Stuyvesant also had a significant Jewish and Italian presence until the 1940s.
+However, within the mid-to-late 20th century, they all slowly began to shift into majority African-American/West Indian American neighborhoods with some limited Latino enclaves in Bushwick, Cypress Hills, and a portion of East New York.
+During the 1950s–'90s, these neighborhoods experienced en masse White flight.

 A section of Crown Heights and a section of Flatbush still have significant remaining small Jewish enclaves.
 A subsection neighborhood of East New York called Starrett City or Spring Creek still have significant scattered numbers of European Americans.
-However, in recent decades since the 2000s and especially since the 2010s, the White population has started to rapidly regrow in Bedford Stuyvesant, Crown Heights, Bushwick, and Flatbush, which these areas are undergoing gentrification.
+However, in recent decades since the 2000s and especially since the 2010s, the White population has started to rapidly regrow in Bedford Stuyvesant, Crown Heights, Bushwick, Ocean Hill, and Flatbush, which these areas are undergoing gentrification.
+Since the early 2020s, even Brownsville is also experiencing a resurgence of a growing Jewish community as a result of young orthodox Jewish families coming from Crown Heights to seek affordable homes to purchase as property values and sales prices of homes in Crown Heights have largely spiked and gentrified immensely.

 According to the 2009 American Community Survey, the six most common European ancestries were the following.

 As according to the 2020 census data, the White European American population in Brooklyn increased from 893,306 residents at 35.7% in 2010 to 968,427 residents at 35.4% in 2020 a gain of 75,121 residents or 8.4%, though the percentage portion of White residents out of the total population of Brooklyn slightly declined due to other racial populations increasing adding to the population.